rweigel/stats/index.md

 ## Collaboration

 Students may collaborate on homework.
 However, they may not turn in identical solutions.
-I expect you to work out a solution in your own way and in your own style first and then collaborate with students to check your results and modify your solutions as-needed.
+I expect you to work out a solution in your own way and in your own style first and then collaborate with students to check your results and modify your solutions as needed.

 ## AI and Other Resources on Homework Solutions